Deopham History

 Photo: G Sankey, 26/2/2023

-Henry Rix Memorial
+Henry Rix Charity

 The charity founded in his name upon his death is undoubtedly his lasting legacy to Deopham, continuing until the present time.
 This is memorialised at the east end of the north aisle of St Andrew’s Church in Deopham: